ellysh/dota2-combo-bots/README.md

 # Dota 2 Combo Bots 1.3b version

-*This project is still in a developing stage.*
+*This project is closed and no longer supported.*

 These are bots for Dota 2 and a toolkit to configure them.